Parikshit-Wayal/-_kubernetes_-/Readiness/README.md

 Traffic → ✅ allowed

-🔹 Final One-Line Summary (Documentation Ready)

-Readiness probe checks whether a pod is ready to receive traffic.
+🔹 Final One-Line Summary (Documentation Ready) Readiness probe checks whether a pod is ready to receive traffic.
 If it fails, Kubernetes removes the pod from service endpoints without restarting it, ensuring traffic is routed only to ready and healthy pods.

-✅ Conclusion

-Readiness probe working correctly

-Traffic controlled properly

-No container restart

-Real production-like behavior

-If you want next, I can document Startup Probe or All 3 Probes Together in the same format 👍